 Having faith rather than clinging to the desire for a fair life takes courage.
 When we exchange the false narrative that we can have control for the conviction of things not seen there is a steadiness that grows.

 We exchange anger and frustration for peace, anxiousness for calmness, fear for trust, and sadness for joy.
 This doesn’t mean that we won’t have moments of mourning.
-It doesn’t mean we won’t ever feel disappointment.
+It doesn’t mean we won’t ever feel disappointed.
 However, we will understand that God is present with us as we mourn and there will be an underlying understanding of a bigger picture.

 When You’re Tempted to Cling to Fairness

 So here’s the thing Coaches’ Wives.
 As November wraps up you may find yourself tempted to yell “It’s not fair!” and I want you to know I understand.

 But I think you are stronger than you give yourself credit for, and so I’m going to encourage you to dig deep starting today.
 Start reading over some of these stories from Hebrews 11.
 Read the Gospel of Luke or John.
 What does it look like to have faith that’s so courageous God inspires people to document it for all believers to study for generations?